YoussefSalah842/IDM-Update-Disabler/README.md

 3. **Restore updates**: Click the "Restore Updates" button to restore the registry to its original state.

 ## Requirements
-- Windows 7 or Hihger
+- Windows 7 or Higher
 - Compiler that supports C++ and Windows API (e.g., MinGW)

 ## Installation